rootCircle/blog/docs/project/bgit.md

 Just add an executable script—be it shell, PowerShell, or a `.exe`—to the `.bgit/hooks/` directory, following a simple `[pre|post]_[event_name]` pattern.

-This is powerful, but one hook, in particular, changes the game: `post_git_clone`.

-Imagine cloning a complex project.
-Instead of a long list of setup instructions in the README, the maintainer can place a setup script at `.bgit/hooks/post_git_clone`.
-When you clone the repo using `bgit`, it automatically runs the setup script for you.
-One command to clone and set up an entire development environment.

-We successfully demonstrated this concept in our [rootCircle/bgit\_clone\_sample](https://github.com/rootCircle/bgit_clone_sample) repository.
+One hook I've found especially handy is `post_git_clone`.
+Put a setup script at `.bgit/hooks/post_git_clone` and, right after you clone with `bgit`, it automatically runs the script—no copy-pasting from the README—so you go from clone to dev-ready in one step.
+See it in action: [rootCircle/bgit_clone_sample](https://github.com/rootCircle/bgit_clone_sample).

 ## Smart Guardrails: The `bgit` Rule System